 2. German Watch Museum by Glashütte Original (Glashütte, Germany)

 On over a thousand square metres of exhibition space, the German Watch Museum displays the history of the Saxon art of watchmaking through exhibits and first-hand experiences.
 This museum, funded by Glashütte Original, presents not only the history of local watchmaking but also the precision mechanics from the 1800s to the present day.
 What sets this museum apart is the multimedia approach that will engage its visitors to be part of the museum instead of just being mere spectators of it.
-It also makes the whole tour a trip perfect for the whole family.
+It also makes the whole tour a perfect trip for the whole family.

-The building that houses the museum was an 1878 German watchmaking school that’s not too far from the Glashütte Original manufacture.
+The building that houses the museum is an 1878 German watchmaking school that’s not too far from the Glashütte Original manufacture.
 Here, you’ll find the earliest Glashütte pocket watches and wristwatches, as well as early models of a 3/4 plate pocket watch movement.
 As it’s built in an old watchmaking school, escapement models and jewels used for teaching are also part of the tour.
 You’ll also find collections of pocket watches, wristwatches, and clocks from A. Lange & Söhne, Adolf Schneider, and Moritz Grossmann.
 Aside from this, a glass room where people can observe watchmakers on the job can be found inside the facility.
 Earlier versions of the brand’s collections such as the Glashütte Original Pano and the Glahsütte Original Senator can also be found in the museum.

 The German Watch Museum takes its motto — “The Fascination of Time – Bringing Time to Life” — into account when crafting the activities and planning its tours.
 It evokes emotions and a sense of belongingness despite one being a visitor to the German region.